 Or check out the video I made on the topic, full of inspiring dishes and imagery on how to substitute mirin in your recipes:

 - 3 What makes a good substitute for mirin?

 - 5 Best halal mirin substitute: water + agave

 - 7 Best alcohol-free mirin substitutes

-The real thing, called “hon-mirin,” is much harder to find even in Asian grocery stores than “aji-mirin,” which is made with extra sweeteners.
+The real thing, called “hon mirin,” is much harder to find than “aji mirin” (even in Asian grocery stores), which is made with extra sweeteners.

-You might also be looking for an alcohol-free alternative, perhaps if you’re not allowed to have any, and below is an option for you if you need to go that route.
+You might also be looking for an alcohol-free alternative if you’re avoiding it, and below is an option for you if you need to go that route.

 The goal is to find something with both acidic and sweet properties.
 Mirin substitutes are made by combining alcohol and sugar.

 While you can’t imitate the exact flavor of mirin, there are several ingredients you can combine to create similar flavors for your dishes.